Good folks like you always ask, “How can I help?” There are several ways you can get involved with the work at Disaster Relief.

 We are in constant need of volunteers to pack boxes, load trucks, and organize supplies at our warehouse at 410 Allied Drive in Nashville.
 We have many groups scheduling to come work a few hours, a day, or several days.
 We ask that you call to schedule a date with us, so that we can prepare for your visit, and to be sure another large group is not already scheduled that day.

-We also have volunteers that live in the Nashville area, willing to come work from 10am to 1pm, with a two day notice.
-When we are in need of food boxes to send out, we have an automated system that calls individuals and congregations to notify them that we need volunteers to load food boxes.
-150-250 people will come in to work side-by-side with others on a food box packing assembly line.
-1,300 food boxes will be packed in 2 hours or less, then we will feed you lunch, and you’re free to go.
-If you’d like to help pack food boxes, call our office and ask them to add your name and phone number to our call list.
+When we are in need of food boxes to send on our shipments, we have volunteers living in the Nashville area willing to come work from 10am to 1pm, with only a several day notice.
+We have an automated system that calls individuals and congregations to notify them when we need volunteers to load food boxes.
+150-250 people will come in to work side-by-side on a food box packing assembly line.
+1,500 food boxes will be packed in less than 2 hours, then we feed the volunteers lunch, and they’re free to go.
+If your available some mornings, and would like to help pack food boxes, call our office and ask to have your name and phone number added to our call list.

 So please call one of the phone numbers listed below and schedule a time to come help whether you’re by yourself, with your family, or with a group.
-If you’d like to help on food box packing days, we will add you to our list to call.
-While you are here, we’d be happy to give you a tour of our 87,860 sq ft facility, so just tell one of us you’d like a tour.
-We are very proud of how the Lord has blessed our growth over the years.
+If you’d like to help on food box packing days, we will add you to our call list.
+While you are here, we’d be happy to give you a tour of our 87,860 sq ft facility, just tell us you’d like to see our facility.
+We are very proud of how the Lord has blessed our growth over the years!
 We look forward to hearing from you.

 If you are unable to volunteer some time, the best way to help Disaster Relief Effort assist those in need is to make a donation.
 We are able to purchase supplies that people need after a disaster, in bulk, at an extreme discount, buying 3-4 times what can be purchased at retail prices.
 If you are a group wanting to help, consider different ideas for fund raisers.
 Have a sale of donated items, have a garage sale, or a silent auction of goods local businesses have provided to help those in need, or have a walk-a-thon where people sign up to sponsor participants by giving so much per mile that someone walks, all to help support ‘Churches of Christ Disaster Relief Effort, Inc.’